kubernetes/community/contributors/design-proposals/security.md

 pod can view secrets)
    4. Secrets are generally not copied from one namespace to another when a developer's application definitions are copied
+   5. Users and administrators should be able to subdivide and segment secrets so that it is not possible for users to accidentally allow secrets to be used to escalate an actor's access to the system
+   6. It must be possible to allow secrets to live outside the system and be delivered securely to individual nodes.

 ### Related design discussion